Ruslan Dedukh: Nyva Ternopil

 In summer 2021, he moved to Nyva Ternopil of the Ukrainian First League.
 On 25 July he made his debut against Polissya Zhytomyr.
 On 27 November, he scored his first league goal against Kramatorsk.
 In December 2022 his contract was terminated with mutual consent.
 In February 2023, Livyi Bereh Kyiv showed interest to the player.

+Livyi Bereh Kyiv

+In July 2023 he moved to Livyi Bereh Kyiv in Ukrainian First League.
+Ruslan with the club unexpectedly promoted to the Ukrainian Premier League.
+On 1 September 2024, he scored his first goal in Ukrainian Premier League against Veres Rivne at vanhard Stadium in Rivne.
+On 7 December 2024, he scored two goals against LNZ Cherkasy at the Arena Livyi Bereh.
+On 15 July 2026 his contract was expired and he was released by mutual consent.

+Viktoriya Sumy

+On 8 September 2026, he signed for Viktoriya Sumy in Ukrainian First League.